tendermint/tendermint/docs/architecture/adr-071-proposer-based-timestamps.md

 To authenticate the `CommitSig` timestamp, the validator authenticating votes builds a hash of fields that includes the `CommitSig` timestamp and checks this hash against the signature.
 This takes place in the [VerifyCommit function](https://github.com/tendermint/tendermint/blob/e8013281281985e3ada7819f42502b09623d24a0/types/validation.go#L25).

-#### Block timestamp validation logic common to both blocks that previously received a polka and those that did not
+#### Remove unused timestamp validation logic

-Some block timestamp validation logic will apply to both reproposed blocks and newly proposed blocks.

-The current logic to validate that the block timestamp is greater than the previous block’s timestamp also works for proposer-based timestamps and will not change.

 `BFTTime` validation is no longer applicable and will be removed.
 This means that validators will no longer check that the block timestamp is a weighted median of `LastCommit` timestamps.
 Specifically, we will remove the call to [MedianTime in the validateBlock function](https://github.com/tendermint/tendermint/blob/4db71da68e82d5cb732b235eeb2fd69d62114b45/state/validation.go#L117).
 The `MedianTime` function can be completely removed.

-Finally, since `CommitSig`s will no longer contain a timestamp, the validator authenticating a commit will no longer include the `CommitSig` timestamp in the hash of fields it builds to check against the cryptographic signature.
+Since `CommitSig`s will no longer contain a timestamp, the validator authenticating a commit will no longer include the `CommitSig` timestamp in the hash of fields it builds to check against the cryptographic signature.

-#### Block timestamp validation when a has not received a polka
+#### Timestamp validation when a block has not received a polka

-The [POLRound](https://github.com/tendermint/tendermint/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/types/proposal.go#L29) in the `Proposal` message indicates which round the block originally received a polka.
+The [POLRound](https://github.com/tendermint/tendermint/blob/68ca65f5d79905abd55ea999536b1a3685f9f19d/types/proposal.go#L29) in the `Proposal` message indicates which round the block received a polka.
-A negative value in the `POLRound` field indicates that the proposer has not seen a polka for this block.
+A negative value in the `POLRound` field indicates that the proposer did not previously see a polka for this block.
-In this case, the validation logic will check for `timely`.
+Therefore the validation logic will check for timely when `POLRound < 0`.

-The validation logic will be updated to check that the block timestamp is within `PRECISION` of the current Unix time known to the validator.
+When a validator receives a `Proposal` message, the validator will check that the `Proposal.Timestamp` is within `PRECISION` and `MSGDELAY` of the current Unix time known to the validator.
-If the timestamp is not within `PRECISION` of the current Unix time known to the validator, the proposed block will not be considered valid.
+If the timestamp is not within `PRECISION` and `MSGDELAY` of the current Unix time known to the validator, the proposed block will not be considered `timely`.

-If no valid proposal is received by the proposal timeout, the validator will prevote nil.
-This is identical to the current logic.
+Once a full block matching the `Proposal` message is received, the validator will also check that the timestamp in the `Header.Timestamp` of the block matches this `Proposal.Timestamp`.
+Using the `Proposal.Timestamp` to check `timely` allows for the `MSGDELAY` parameter to be more finely tuned since `Proposal` messages do not change sizes and are therefore faster to gossip than full blocks across the network.

+A validator will also check that the proposed timestamp is greater than the timestamp of the block for the previous height.
+If the timestamp is not greater than the previous block's timestamp, the block will not be considered valid, which is the same as the current logic.

-#### Block timestamp validation when a block has received a polka
+#### Timestamp validation when a block has received a polka

-The `Propose` message's `POLRound` field indicates the round that a block received a +2/3 majority of `Prevotes`.
-When a block is proposed that has already received a +2/3 majority of `Prevote`s on the network then the proposal message is created with a `POLRound` that is `>= 0`.
+When a block is re-proposed that has already received a +2/3 majority of `Prevote`s on the network, the `Proposal` message for the re-proposed block is created with a `POLRound` that is `>= 0`.
-To implement proposer-based timestamps, we will not validate that the block time is `timely` if the propose message has a non-negative `POLRound`.
+A validator will not check that the `Proposal` is `timely` if the propose message has a non-negative `POLRound`.
-If the `POLRound` is non-negative, we will only ensure that the validator received the `Prevote` messages for the proposed value in the round indicated by `POLRound` and perform the other regular validation checks on the block.
+If the `POLRound` is non-negative, each validator will simply ensure that it received the `Prevote` messages for the proposed block in the round indicated by `POLRound`.

+If the validator did not receive `Prevote` messages for the proposed block in `POLRound`, then it will prevote nil.
+Validators already check that +2/3 prevotes were seen in `POLRound`, so this does not represent a change to the prevote logic.

+A validator will also check that the proposed timestamp is greater than the timestamp of the block for the previous height.
+If the timestamp is not greater than the previous block's timestamp, the block will not be considered valid, which is the same as the current logic.

+Additionally, this validation logic can be updated to check that the `Proposal.Timestamp` matches the `Header.Timestamp` of the proposed block, but it is less relevant since checking that votes were received is sufficient to ensure the block timestamp is correct.

 ### Changes to the prevote step